Yoga Nidra Guiding Language: 9 Pillars for the Language of Ease

 6. The Language of the Witness: The Art of Observation

-We encourage the shift from being the "doer" to the silent observer.
-By inviting our students to realize they are the vastness of the sky while their thoughts are simply the weather passing through, we open the way to observe with a spacious, quiet curiosity.
-This perspective allows the practitioner to remain anchored in presence, regardless of what arises.
+This language supports a natural shift from being the active "doer" to the silent observer.
+By inviting our students to recognize they are far more than the ever-changing flow of their thoughts or feelings, we open a gateway to observe with spacious, quiet curiosity.
+From this vantage point, the practitioner remains anchored in presence, completely untouched by whatever arises.

 Guiding Cue: Be the witness of your experience... watching your thoughts like clouds passing in the sky.
 Noticing with kindness."